warden-protocol/wardenprotocol/GUIDE.md

 ### Broadcast

 For the wallet address generated in the previous step, make sure it is funded.
-For this example, we are using `0xC828Bf9126667972400E1ABE600BAAB877B1e674` as example.
+For this example, we are using `0xC828Bf9126667972400E1ABE600BAAB877B1e674` as an example.

 For the testnet Qredo runs its own watcher to broadcast the transaction.
-You can also run you own.
+You can also run your own.

 #### Pregenerated